 Now's the perfect time to hit the open road...

 Summer 2020 can be summed up in one word: uncertain.
-September is upon us and you’re no doubt looking for some guaranteed fun.
+October is upon us and you’re no doubt looking for some guaranteed fun.
 For years you’ve no doubt flirted with the idea of a UK road trip but then scratched the idea and booked your flights out to Spain and marked a road trip down as nothing more than a pipe dream.
 Well, this summer travel to Europe is very much bracketed under 2020's favourite word and so now is the time to make that dream a reality and finally tick 'amazing road trip' off the bucket list.
 But where to go?
-We’ve put together a list of our top 6 road trips for this bank holiday.
+We’ve put together a list of our top 6 road trips for this October.
 We’ve included a variety of routes and destinations so there’s something for everyone.
 If you’re wondering what to take with you, we’ve even thought of that.
 Keep your eyes peeled for our handy hints!

 - Virtuo station: Canary Wharf